-O&M activities for the ponds within ELER would continue to follow the ELER Operations Plan practices, regulatory permits, applicable Alameda County operations, and be informed by the AMP and other CDFW management activities.
+O&M activities for the components of the pond clusters within ELER would continue to follow the ELER Operations Plan practices, regulatory permits, applicable Alameda County operations, and be informed by the AMP and other CDFW management activities.

 Periodic maintenance of the pond infrastructure would be required following construction.
 Maintenance would require a staff person to travel to the ponds one or two times a week to perform activities such as water structure control operation, invasive plant control, and vandalism repairs.
-Mosquito abatement activities would also occur at levees, habitat transition zones, and in other areas of the ponds on an as needed basis.
 In addition, AMP monitoring activities would occur, which would require additional workers (e.g., staff, consultants) to access the pond clusters.
-The frequency of visits to the ponds to conduct AMP monitoring activities would depend on the actual activities and would vary by season (e.g., during the bird-breeding season), there would be more trips to the site than during the non-breeding season).
+The frequency of visits to the pond clusters to conduct AMP monitoring activities would depend on the actual activities and would vary by season (e.g., during the bird-breeding season, there would be more trips to the site than during the non-breeding season).